 Today I am going to talk about some points or testing tasks we forgot or have intentionally avoided for years while testing.

 5 Most Important Testing Tasks We Tend to Forget

 While you are excitedly following that user manual of a refrigerator to make it work and if you are not able to switch it on, what would you do?
 Yes, you will call to customer support.
 They will ask you every detail and then will tell you that you need to connect it to UPS first and then the other end of the cable should go to the main plug.

 What will be your reaction?
 I will shout – then why you did not mention it in the user manual?

-Yes, same will be the reaction from our customer if we miss or do not test user and installation guides.
+Yes, the same will be the reaction from our customers if we miss or do not test user and installation guides.
 How many of us really consider it as a part of testing and religiously test it, whether or not it’s been asked to test?
-I know, only few hands will be raised.
+I know, only a few hands will be raised.

 Most of the time, we blame our client for shouting at us, for change requests and for not understanding the workflow.
 Have you ever tried to put yourself in their shoes?
 When the customers will come to know that the company has distributed a faulty user manual with a great product, surely it will affect future sales.

-When a Tyre repairer repairs a puncture, he just does not repair it but he observes other things like what kind of tube has been used, what was the reason of tire puncture and advices us to take care of the things to not face the situation again.
+When a Tyre repairer repairs a puncture, he just does not repair it but he observes other things like what kind of tube has been used, what was the reason for tire puncture and advises us to take care of the things to not face the situation again.

 Don’t you think this little knowledge can really take our testing abilities to the next level?